Get your personal plan match in 2 minutes

 CrowdHealth covers a broader set of categories on paper: telehealth, prescriptions, mental health, preventive care, emergency care, surgery, and maternity.
 The per-health-event member commitment is $500 — similar in function to a deductible.

 The critical caveat is that "covers" means something different here.
 When you have a qualifying health event, CrowdHealth submits it to the community and members voluntarily fund it.
-Historically, 99% of submitted needs have been funded.
+Historically, 99.8% of submitted needs have been funded (CrowdHealth, 2021–2024).
 That's a strong track record for a 4-year-old company.
 But there's no legal or contractual obligation for community members to fund your bills.
 In a bad year — a major health crisis in the community, a mass departure of members, or economic stress — the funding rate could drop, and you'd be responsible for uncovered amounts.

-There's also no hard cap on what can be crowdfunded, which sounds better than Medi-Share's $350K ceiling.
-But an uncapped voluntary system and an uncapped guaranteed system are very different things.
+There's no hard cap on what can be crowdfunded.
+Medi-Share is also uncapped — but an uncapped voluntary system and an uncapped guaranteed (pooled) sharing system are very different things.
+On CrowdHealth the money is raised from members case by case; on Medi-Share eligible costs are shared under a defined commitment.

 Pre-Existing Conditions: Both Have Waiting Periods